liyafathima2531-bit/shoe-size/README.md

-# [Project Name] 🎯
-fit finder
+# fit finder 🎯

 ## Basic Details

-### Team Name: [Name]
+### Team Name: HERtz
-HERtz

 ### Team Members
-- Member 1: [liya fathima] - [College]
+- Member 1: liya fathima - SSC COLLEGE
-- Member 2: [minha] - [College]
+- Member 2: minha] - SSC COLLEGE

 ### Hosted Project Link
-[mention your project hosted link here]
+mention your project hosted link here

 ### Project Descriptionyy
-[fit finder lets customers quickly check shoe size availability and price by scanning the a qr code scanner.select a brand,enter your size,and instant know if it is in stock it saves time for both shoppers and shopkeepers]
+fit finder lets customers quickly check shoe size availability and price by scanning the a qr code scanner.select a brand,enter your size,and instant know if it is in stock it saves time for both shoppers and shopkeepers

 ### The Problem statement
-[customers waste time seareching for shoes of a specific size and brand in stores]
+customers waste time seareching for shoes of a specific size and brand in stores

 ### The Solution
-[fit finder solves this by letting customers instantly check size availability and price using qr code]
+fit finder solves this by letting customers instantly check size availability and price using qr code

 ---